-b) The Pension Protection Zone Status indicated herein is based on information that the Company obtained from the plans' Forms 5500.
-Unless otherwise noted, the most recent PPA zone status available for 2021 and 2020 is for the plan's year-end during calendar years 2020 and 2019, respectively.
+The Pension Protection Zone Status indicated herein is based on information that the Company obtained from the plans' Forms 5500.
+Unless otherwise noted, the most recent PPA zone status available for 2022 and 2021 is for the plans' year-end during calendar years 2021 and 2020, respectively.
 Among other factors, plans in the critical or critical and declining zone are generally less than 65 percent funded, plans in the endangered zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded.

-c) The policies of the Western Conference of Teamsters Pension Trust precluded the Company from reentering the plan on June 1, 2011.
+The policies of the Western Conference of Teamsters Pension Trust precluded the Company from reentering the plan on June 1, 2011.
 The plan did not assess a withdrawal liability and has not done so since June 1, 2011.
+Based on our most recent letter of understanding which has extended through 2024, no liability has been assessed.
 Contributions related to the employees previously covered by this plan are now being made to the Teamsters National 401(k) Plan.

-The Company was listed in the Central States, Road Carriers Local 707 Pension Fund and Teamsters Local 641 Pension Fund's Forms 5500 as providing more than 5 percent of the total contributions for 2021 and 2020.
+The Company was listed in the Central States, Road Carriers Local 707 Pension Fund and Teamsters Local 641 Pension Fund's Forms 5500 as providing more than 5 percent of the total contributions for 2022 and 2021.

-We contributed a total of \$115.4 million, \$115.0 million and \$128.8 million in cash to the multi-employer pension funds for the years ended December 31, 2021, 2020 and 2019, respectively.
+We contributed a total of \$111.5 million, \$115.4 million and \$115.0 million in cash to the multi-employer pension funds for the years ended December 31, 2022, 2021 and 2020, respectively.
 The following table provides the pension amounts contributed by fund for those funds that are considered to be individually significant for the years ended December 31:

-(in millions) 2021 2020 2019 Central States, Southeast and Southwest Areas Pension Fund \$ 68.4 \$ 69.0 \$ 77.7 Teamsters National 401(k) Savings Plan 18.9 17.5 19.0 Road Carriers Local 707 Pension Fund 1.9 1.9 2.5 Teamsters Local 641 Pension Fund 1.9 1.9 2.1
+(in millions) 2 022 2021 2020 Central States, Southeast and Southwest Areas Pension Fund \$ 63.0 \$ 68.4 \$ 69.0 Teamsters National 401(k) Savings Plan 21.7 18.9 17.5 Road Carriers Local 707 Pension Fund 1.9 1.9 1.9 Teamsters Local 641 Pension Fund 1.7 1.9 1.9

 In March 2021, the American Rescue Plan Act of 2021 (the "ARPA") was passed, which includes, among many other provisions, significant financial assistance for eligible, underfunded multi-employer pension plans.
 The Company believes that several multi-employer pension plans for employees covered by our collective bargaining agreements are eligible, including the Central States, Southeast and Southwest Areas Pension Fund and the Teamsters Local 641 Pension Fund.
 The special financial assistance provided by the ARPA is designed to cover the payments of accrued pension benefits through the 2051 plan year and is not subject to any repayment obligations.
 The Pension Benefit Guaranty Corporation ("PBGC") has issued the application requirements for special financial assistance and additional guidance, and has begun providing approvals to certain plans.
-Based upon our understanding of these regulations and guidance, the Company does not anticipate any material short-term impacts of this financial assistance.
+To date we have not been impacted and based upon our understanding of these regulations and guidance, the Company does not anticipate any material short-term impacts of this financial assistance.
+On January 12, 2023, Central States announced that they had received \$35.8 billion in funding from the American Rescue Plan.
 The Company is monitoring applications submitted by the relevant multi-employer pension plans.
-In January 2022, the Road Carriers Local 707 Pension Fund received the PBGC's approval that should result in this plan receiving \$725.6 million in special financial assistance.